-Paul Benda, senior vice president of risk and cybersecurity policy at the American Bankers Association:
+Paul Benda, senior vice president, operational risk and cybersecurity at the American Bankers Association

-- Make sure you’re really on your bank or financial institution’s website or app when you’re transacting business — and not an imposter site set up by hackers.
-“Check on your statement or the back of your bank card for the right website, bookmark that, and use that,” Benda says.
+- Make sure you’re actually on your bank’s website or app.
+This is because hackers have been known to set up imposter sites.
+“Check your statement or the back of your bank card for the right website, bookmark it, and use that to ensure you are on your financial institution’s official website,” Benda says.

-- Only download verified apps from reputable websites, such as the App Store or Google Play.
+- Only download verified apps from reputable websites such as the App Store and Google Play.
 “Trojans are really pernicious,” Benda says.
 “People need to be careful about what apps they install and where they install them from.”
 Fraudulent activity can often occur through sideload apps, or those downloaded from unofficial sources, he says.

-Teresa Walsh, global intelligence officer at Financial Services Information Sharing and Analysis Center
+Teresa Walsh, chief intelligence officer and managing director, EMEA, at Financial Services Information Sharing and Analysis Center

 Donald Korinchak of CyberExperts.com:

-- Use two-factor or multifactor authentication to reduce your risk of exposure.
+- Use two-factor or multifactor authentication.
 This security measure offers greater protection by requiring you to provide at least two methods for verifying your identity.
 “There are three categories of authentication,” Korinchak says.
 “One, something you know, like a password.
 Two, something you have, like your cellphone — this is validated when you receive the text code.
 And three, something you are — biometrics.”

 - Set up alerts via email, text or your bank’s app to monitor fraudulent activity.
 “In the old days, customers often were unaware of fraud until they got their monthly bank statements,” he says.
 “Because of this delay, the fraudulent activity could continue for up to four weeks.
 With alerts, the customer is notified very quickly and can work with the bank to swiftly rectify the issue.”